We're Hiring! Click here to Apply

 • Does your equipment need costly repairs?
 If your equipment constantly needs repairs and your energy bills are rising, it may be time for a new, more efficient system.

 • Is your system updated?
-If your heating and cooling system is over 10 years old, it is unlikely that the system is as energy efficient as it could be.
-You can upgrade to a system with more energy saving options, such as a programmable thermostat.
+If your heating and cooling system is over 10 years old, it is unlikely to be as energy efficient as it could be.
+You can upgrade to a system with more energy-saving options, such as a programmable thermostat.

 • Are you using and spending more compared to others?
-To find out how your energy use and costs compare to other Americans, visit www.energystar.gov/yardstick.
+To learn how your energy use and costs compare to other Americans, visit www.energystar.gov/yardstick.
 If your score is below 5, continue to www.energystar.gov/homeadvisor for recommendations to increase your efficiency.

 Heating Systems

 There are many different options for your heating system.
-The most efficient styles are central heating, water-based heaters, and resistance baseboard heaters.
+Central heating, water-based, and resistance baseboard heaters are the most efficient styles.
 The U.S. Department of Energy provides extensive information on heating systems for your home.

 • Furnaces: Furnaces are one of the most common ways to heat a home.
 They heat the air and distribute it throughout your home using ducts.
-Furnaces usually run on gas as well as oil, propane, or electricity.
-Search for a furnace that has earned the ENERGY STAR rating, meaning it has a higher Annual Fuel Utilization (AFUE) rating.
+Furnaces usually run on gas, oil, propane, or electricity.
+Search for a stove with the ENERGY STAR rating, meaning it has a higher Annual Fuel Utilization (AFUE) rating.

 • Boilers: Boilers are another very common way to heat your home.
-They heat water, distributing it as steam through pipes, or as hot water through radiant floor systems or baseboard radiators.
+They heat water, distributing it as steam through pipes or hot water through radiant floor systems or baseboard radiators.
 Boilers can also heat air through a coil.
-Steam boilers are less energy efficient than hot water boilers, but either type may have ENERGY STAR ratings, or a higher AFUE rating.
+Steam boilers are less energy efficient than hot water boilers, but either type may have ENERGY STAR ratings or a higher AFUE rating.

-• Heat Pumps: Heat pumps are different because they provide both heating and cooling.
+• Heat Pumps: Heat pumps are different because they provide heating and cooling.
 They come in two versions: electric air-source heat pumps (ASHPs) and geothermal heat pumps (GHPs).
 ASHPs cool and heat, utilizing the difference in temperature between indoor and outdoor air.
-Find one that is ENERGY STAR qualified with higher SEER, EER, and HSPF ratings.
-GHPs use the ground instead of the air, and they are one of the most efficient and effective systems available.
+Find one ENERGY STAR qualified with higher SEER, EER, and HSPF ratings.
+GHPs use the ground instead of the air and are one of the most efficient and effective systems available.
 They are initially more expensive but will save you money in the long run.

-• Solar: Active solar heating uses the sun to heat either liquid or air, and it is often used as a secondary system of heating in the home.
+• Solar: Active solar heating uses the sun to heat either liquid or air, often used as a secondary heating system in the home.

 • Electric: Electric resistance heating is one of the most expensive ways to heat your home.
-If electricity is your only option, a heat pump is the preferable choice.
+If electricity is your only option, a heat pump is preferable.

-• Wood and Pellet: Wood and pellet burning is a way to heat your home that utilizes biomass or waste.
-They may emit air pollutants, and you should choose a system that is certified by the EPA.
+• Wood and Pellet Burning: Wood and pellet burning is a way to heat your home that utilizes biomass or waste.
+However, they may emit air pollutants, so you should choose a system that is certified by the EPA.

 • Radiators: Steam and hot water radiators deliver heat without ducts.
-Steam is a very old technology, while hot water is common in new homes.
+Steam is an ancient technology, while hot water is standard in new homes.

 • Radiant Heating: Radiant heating uses panels on the floor, wall, or ceiling to transfer heat.
 It is more efficient than baseboard or forced-air heating.

-• Portable Heaters: Portable heaters are not as efficient as central heating, but if used appropriately, they can help you save.
+• Portable Heaters: Portable heaters are not as efficient as central heating, but they can help you save if used appropriately.

 Cooling Systems

-There are also a variety of options for your home cooling system, and the U.S. Department of Energy provides much information on these systems.
+There are also various options for your home cooling system, and the U.S. Department of Energy provides much information on these systems.
 Air conditioning and swamp cooling are very efficient and effective systems.

-• Ventilation and Fans: You can utilize natural ventilation and fans for added cooling in your home; however, a larger system, such as an air conditioning system, is usually necessary.
+• Ventilation and Fans: Natural ventilation and fans can be utilized for added cooling in your home; however, a larger system, such as an air conditioning system, is usually necessary.

-• Air Conditioning: You can use either central air conditioning or single air conditioners throughout your home.
-Air conditioning is very common, and it is easy to locate air conditioning systems with ENERGY STAR ratings, or higher SEER and EER ratings.
+• Air Conditioning: You can use either central or single air conditioners throughout your home.
+Air conditioning is very common, and it is easy to locate systems with ENERGY STAR ratings or higher SEER and EER ratings.
 These will save you money.

 • Evaporative Cooling: Evaporative cooling, also known as swamp cooling, is utilized in dry climates.
 It is similar to air conditioning but is much more energy efficient.

-• Radiant Cooling: Radiant cooling absorbs heat through the floor or ceiling, and it is generally only used in certain arid climates.
+• Radiant Cooling: Radiant cooling absorbs heat through the floor or ceiling and is generally only used in certain arid climates.

 Services Offered By Albuquerque Plumbing, Heating & Cooling